Mathz78/english4noobs/01-Classroom-English/01-Classroom-English.md

 - How do you spell {word}?

+<img src="https://static.vecteezy.com/system/resources/previews/000/699/779/non_2x/spelling-word-scramble-vector.jpg" alt="Soletrando a palavra books" width="300" height="200">

+    Example 1:
-    You: "Hey, Júlia!
+    -You: "Hey, Júlia!
 How do you spell your name?"

-    Júlia: "It's J-U-L-I-A."
+    -Júlia: "It's J-U-L-I-A."

-<img src="https://static.vecteezy.com/system/resources/previews/000/699/779/non_2x/spelling-word-scramble-vector.jpg" alt="Soletrando a palavra books" width="300" height="200">
+    Example 2:
     - How do you spell "something".
     - It's S-O-M-E-T-H-I-N-G.

  - What does {word} means?

-    You: "Júlia, what is the meaning of noob?"

-    Júlia: "It's a person who is new at something and is learning."

 <img src="https://previews.123rf.com/images/artursz/artursz1809/artursz180917854/108645772-writing-note-showing-what-does-it-mean-question-business-photo-showcasing-give-me-the-meaning-of-som.jpg" alt="Perguntando o que significa a palavra raccoon dog" width="300" height="200">

+    Example 1:
+    -You: "Júlia, what does "noob" means?"
+    -Júlia: "It's a person who is new at something and is learning."

+    Example 2:
     - What does "dog" means?
     - It's a domesticated animal.

 - Could you help me, please?

+<img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcRTfbC8wiCspt4B5eJ1RoklOXesWk9rVGUR8w&usqp=CAU" alt="Coyote pedindo ajuda" width="300" height="200">

+    Example 1:
-    You: "What is He4rt?"
+    -You: "What is He4rt?"

-    Júlia: "It's our community on discord."
+    -Júlia: "It's our community on discord."

-    You: "I want to join.
+    -You: "I want to join.
 Could you help me, please?"

-    Júlia: "Of course.
+    -Júlia: "Of course.
 How can I help?"

-<img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcRTfbC8wiCspt4B5eJ1RoklOXesWk9rVGUR8w&usqp=CAU" alt="Coyote pedindo ajuda" width="300" height="200">

 - I'm sorry, I don't understand.

+<img src="https://media1.tenor.com/images/838380c93482db5666c903494b1f3229/tenor.gif?itemid=3528796" alt="Duas pessoas afirmando que não entendem" width="300" height="200">

+    Example 1:
     You: "I'm sorry, I don't understand.
 What is Discord?"
     Júlia: "It's like whatsapp."

-<img src="https://media1.tenor.com/images/838380c93482db5666c903494b1f3229/tenor.gif?itemid=3528796" alt="Duas pessoas afirmando que não entendem" width="300" height="200">

 # In use